appINPP/root2data/README.md

 ## License

 This project is licensed under the Apache License.
-See the LICENSE file for details.
+See the [LICENSE](https://github.com/appINPP/root2data/blob/main/LICENSE) for details.